 Key takeaway: Hackers have a variety of motivations, ranging from financial gain to political goals.
 Awareness of these intentions can help you anticipate attacks that could affect your small business.

 How to secure your computer from hackers

 Despite the prevalence of computer hackers, most businesses rely on the internet to track their financials, order and maintain inventory, conduct marketing and PR campaigns, connect with customers, engage in social media, and perform other critical operations.
 Yet we continue to hear about massive computer breaches, even at giant corporations with robust security measures in place.

-Small businesses are often targets as well, especially because they may underestimate the risk of cybercrime and may not have the resources to employ expensive cybersecurity solutions.
+Small businesses are often targeted as well, especially because they may underestimate the risk of cybercrime and may not have the resources to employ expensive cybersecurity solutions.
 Follow these tips to protect your devices and safeguard your sensitive data:

 1. Use a firewall.

 Windows and macOS have built-in firewalls – software designed to create a barrier between your information and the outside world.
 Firewalls prevent unauthorized access to your business network and alert you to any intrusion attempts.

 Make sure the firewall is enabled before you go online.
 You can also purchase a hardware firewall from companies such as Cisco, Sophos or Fortinet, depending on your broadband router, which also has a built-in firewall that protects your network.
 If you have a larger business, you can purchase an additional business networking firewall.

 Computer viruses and malware are everywhere.
 Antivirus programs such as Bitdefender, Panda Free Antivirus, Malwarebytes and Avast protect your computer against unauthorized code or software that may threaten your operating system.
 Viruses may have easy-to-spot effects – for example, they might slow your computer or delete key files – or they may be less conspicuous.